Rulon® Mechanical Properties and Applications: Over Six Decades of Service

 This photograph of Dixon Lubricating Saddle Company employees was taken in the early 1950s at their headquarters on High Street in Bristol, Rhode Island.

-After the Civil War, Ezra Dixon worked in Rhode Island, installing spinning frames in a textile mill.
-He came to understand that a more advanced saddle design could significantly enhance productivity, and soon developed a metal bearing that became the global standard for this modest but nevertheless vital part.
-The story of Rulon® actually began six decades ago, in 1957, when the company trademarked the name of a new material that Robert Rulon Miller — who married into the Dixon family — had been investigating for several years.
-This material utilized DuPont Teflon® (tetrafluoroethylene) as a part of a new plastic saddle design to ensure smoother functioning and longer wear life.
+After the Civil War, Dixon worked in Rhode Island, installing spinning frames in a textile mill.
+He came to the realization that a more advanced saddle design could significantly enhance productivity, developing a metal bearing that became the global standard for this vital part.
+The story of Rulon® actually began in 1957 when the company trademarked the name of a new material that Robert Rulon Miller — who married into the Dixon family — had been investigating.
+This material used tetrafluoroethylene as a part of a new plastic saddle design, focusing on smoother functioning and longer wear life.
 The trademark name became Rulon®.

-Since Rulon® material entered the scene, first with Dixon Industries Corp., then Furon, and presently Omniseal Solutions™, the product line has been expanded to many varied grades of composite materials, each with unique properties designed to serve a wide range of applications and industries.
+Since the creation of the Rulon® material, first with Dixon Industries Corp., then Furon, and presently Omniseal Solutions, the polymer has been expanded to many varied grades of composite materials with unique properties that serve a wide range of applications and industries.

-Depending upon the resources of its world-class Northboro, Massachusetts, R&D facility, the company aims to create polymer products such as the Rulon® product to meet even more challenging applications — products that last even in higher temperatures and last longer than rival alternatives in the market.
+With transversal research and development centers around the world, the business aims to engineer polymers such as the Rulon® solutions to meet even more challenging applications — lasting in higher temperatures and longer than rival alternatives in the market.

 Types of Rulon® Mechanical Components